 ⇒ A = 14 cm2

 How to find the area of a triangle given three sides?

 When the values of the three sides of the triangle are given, then we can find the area of that triangle by using Heron’s Formula.
-Refer to the section ‘Area of a triangle by Heron’s formula‘ mentioned in this article for complete brief.
+Refer to the section ‘Area of a triangle by Heron’s formula‘ mentioned in this article to get a complete idea.

 How to find the area of a triangle using vectors?

 Suppose vectors u and v are forming a triangle in space.
 Then, the area of this triangle is equal to half of the magnitude of the product of these two vectors, such that,